 What’s New at APIC

-Have you been wanting to brush up on your social media skills before you arrive in Philadelphia for Annual Conference?
-Well now’s your chance.
+Want to brush up on your social media skills?
+Well now’s your chance!
 APIC’s Communications Committee Chair, Angela Vassallo provides a Twitter 101 and outlines the top ways social media can benefit IPs in this 2015 Prevention Strategist article.
-For more tips and tricks, don’t miss “Getting — and Staying — Social at #APIC2019” on Wednesday, June 12 in the APIC Live area of the Exhibit Hall in Philadelphia.

 APIC recently introduced a new recruitment video that can be used by anyone to introduce students, interns, staff, and administrators to the infection preventionist role.